ClonyPDF home

 Why it fails: an outdated or obscured face no longer reliably represents the applicant.

 How to avoid it: take a fresh photo and keep your full face and the outline of your head clearly visible.
+See head covering rules, hair rules and beard rules.

 Rejection Reasons: Passport Photo vs Visa Photo